cuzy-app/external-websites/docs/README.md

 ### Auto add groups to user

-If Humhub is embedded, it is possible to ask Humhub to add groups to the current user.
+If HumHub is embedded, it is possible to ask HumHub to add groups to the current user.

 In that case, you must add a HS512 secret key in `proteced/config/common.php` (any 84 characters string):
 ```